yt-project/yt/doc/source/developing/testing.rst

 Adding New Answer Tests
 ~~~~~~~~~~~~~~~~~~~~~~~

-In order to add new answer with a set of test it is sufficient to extend
+In order to add a new set of answer tests, it is sufficient to extend the
 *answer_tests* list in *tests/tests_2.7.yaml* e.g.:

 .. code-block:: diff